iasebsil83/Config/README.md

 -  4) Every line must be composed by a key-value pair as described here :
   - 4.b) The name of the current configuration field (1 byte minimum)
-  - 4.c) One or more SEPARATION CHARACTERS
+  - 4.c) One or more SEPARATION CHARACTER
   - 4.d) The value of the configuration field (1 byte minimum)

+OPTION : ADDITIONAL_SPACES_ALLOWED (enabled by default)
+  If enabled, spaces (' ') are tolerated everywhere on lines and they are ignored.
 ```

 Pay attention to those rules : Every non-matching format will raise an error on parsing.

-Note that an option can be enabled to allow additional spaces in non-text fields.

 &nbsp;